 Doctors generally use prescription opiates to treat pain.
 However, the effects that these pain pills have on the brain can cause addiction, which could lead to heroin use and addiction as well.
 This is because opiates affect the reward center of the brain.
 The longer that people take opiates, the more they need to achieve the same effects and the harder it is to stop using.

 Over time, the brain adjusts to the chemical changes that opiates cause.
 When users stop taking them, the brain has to adjust again.
 Then the body responds with opiate withdrawal symptoms.
 Withdrawal can be mild to severe depending on the dosage and how long individuals were taking opiates.
-This is why it’s so important for people who want to quit opiates to seek accredited addiction detox programs.
+This is why it’s so important for people who want to quit opiates to seek accredited opiate detox programs.

 What Are Opiate Withdrawal Symptoms?